acolef/little_lemon/README.md

 </div>
 ```

 Note that the `toggleMenu` function includes `e.stopPropagation();`!
-This is because upon clicking the hamburger icon, it would open and then immediately close, due to event bubbling.
+This is because upon clicking the hamburger icon, the menu would open and then immediately close, due to event bubbling.

 The closing of the menu upon clicking outside of it is controlled by a `useEffect` hook.
 The hook sets up a click event listener upon component mount, accompanied by an associated `clickHandler` function.
 At first, I intended to use a do-while loop to traverse the virtual DOM and determine the location of the click event; however, this method utilized `document.querySelector()`, which *bypasses* React's virtual DOM.
 Since this is not consistent with React's best practices, I embraced an ultimately simpler approach and used the obvious solution of `useRef`, giving me direct access to the DOM node: